 Q: What is a “Finished” photo?

-A: “Finished” photos or “Selects” are described as those photos identified by model and photographer as favorites, the best of the best from the shoot.
-Finished photos will include touch-ups done in post processing.
-Finished photos are those photos that you will want in your portfolio.
+A: Finished photos or “Selects” are described as those photos identified by model and photographer as favorites, the best of the best from the shoot.
+Selects will include touch-ups done in post processing.
+Selects are those photos that you will want in your portfolio.

 Q: How many photos will I get in exchange for my time?

-A: The number of “finished” photos provided depends on the amount of time spent on the shoot and the creative or artistic objectives of each shoot.
+A: The number of selects provided depends on the amount of time spent on the shoot and the creative or artistic objectives of each shoot.
 René has provided as few as 10, and as many as 100.
-You can expect about 10-20 high quality finished photos from a typical half-day shoot and between 30-50 from a full-day shoot!
-In addition, you’ll be given the rest of the photos from your shoot that were not identified as favorites which can easily amount in the hundreds!
+You can expect about 10-20 high quality selects from a typical half-day shoot and between 30-50 from a full-day shoot!
+Of course, there are more than just selects …you will also be given the rest of the photos from your shoot which can easily amount to hundreds!